 BYTE ACQUISITION CORP.
-NOTES TO UNAUDITED CONDENSED FINANCIAL STATEMENTS
+NOTES TO UNAUDITED CONDENSED CONSOLIDATED FINANCIAL STATEMENTS

-Net Income Per Ordinary Share
+Net (Loss) Income Per Ordinary Share

 The Company complies with accounting and disclosure requirements of FASB ASC Topic 260, "Earnings Per Share."
 The Company has two classes of shares, which are referred to as Class A ordinary shares subject to possible redemption and non-redeemable Class A ordinary shares and Class B ordinary shares.
 Income and losses are shared pro rata between the two classes of shares.
-Net income per ordinary share is calculated by dividing the net income by the weighted average of ordinary shares outstanding for the respective period.
+Net (loss) income per ordinary share is calculated by dividing the net (loss) income by the weighted average of ordinary shares outstanding for the respective period.

-The calculation of diluted net income per ordinary shares does not consider the effect of the Public Warrants and the Private Placement Warrants to purchase an aggregate of 16,699,626 ordinary shares in the calculation of diluted income per share, because their exercise is contingent upon future events and their inclusion would be anti-dilutive under the treasury stock method.
-As a result, diluted net income per share is the same as basic net income per share for the three months ended March 31, 2023 and 2022.
-Remeasurement associated with the redeemable Class A ordinary shares is excluded from net income per share as the redemption value approximates fair value.
+The calculation of diluted net (loss) income per ordinary shares does not consider the effect of the Public Warrants and the Private Placement Warrants to purchase an aggregate of 16,699,626 ordinary shares in the calculation of diluted income per share, because their exercise is contingent upon future events and their inclusion would be anti-dilutive under the treasury stock method.
+As a result, diluted net (loss) income per share is the same as basic net (loss) income per share for the three and six months ended June 30, 2023 and 2022.
+Remeasurement associated with the redeemable Class A ordinary shares is excluded from net (loss) income per share as the redemption value approximates fair value.

-The following table reflects presents a reconciliation of the numerator and denominator used to compute basic and diluted net income per share of ordinary shares:
+The following table reflects presents a reconciliation of the numerator and denominator used to compute basic and diluted net (loss) income per share of ordinary shares: